SuperDARN/pydarn/docs/dev/code_review.md

 - Review all comments to make sure it sounds helpful and not demeaning
 - Avoid pedantic points, focus on what is needed and not personal preferences
 - Any amount of reviewing small or large is welcome!
 - Approve!
-If things look good approve the PR!
-Approvals take us one step closer to being able to merge the code!
-Be sure to include in the approval comment what was tested and is being approved.
+Make sure to comment what type of approval you are giving, complete testing or a complete reviewing of the code.
+This will help others know what needs to be done to get the PR closer to `merge`

 !!!
 Note
-    If you approve the PR and you are the second to approve, or there are already 2 approvals and all concerns are addressed please merge the PR!
+    If you approve the PR and you are the second to approve, or there are already 2 approvals and all concerns are addressed and one approval is testing and one is code review, please merge the PR!
 Unless it is a release PR or a PR specifically looking for more than two approvals.

+!!!
+Note
+    Do not be scared to `approve` or `merge` code as it can be reverted quite easily if it needs to be.
+Also, reach out and ask if you are unsure!